Willtl/heurisko/README.md

 - Opposition-based learning

 ### List of implemented single-solution metaheuristics:
-Note that the methods below require that the `void localSearch()` function had been overridden in the solution class.
+The methods below require that the `void localSearch()` function had been overridden in the solution class.
 - Iterated local search
    - Random perturbation
    - Swap perturbation